Sudan's military dissolves transitional government in coup - KRDO

 “As we have said repeatedly, any changes to the transitional government by force puts at risk US assistance,” Special Envoy Jeffrey Feltman said in a tweet on the official account of the US State Department’s Africa Bureau.

-Feltman said the alleged military takeover “is utterly unacceptable” and “would contravene the Constitutional Declaration and the democratic aspirations of the Sudanese people.”
+Feltman, who visited Sudan over the weekend, said the military takeover “is utterly unacceptable” and “would contravene the Constitutional Declaration and the democratic aspirations of the Sudanese people.”

-African Union chairperson Moussa Faki Mahamat called for the release of Hamdok and other civilian officials arrested in the apparent coup on Monday.

-The UN’s Special Representative for Sudan said he was “deeply concerned about reports of an ongoing coup and attempts to undermine Sudan’s political transition.”
+The British government also lambasted the coup, with Minister for Africa Vicky Ford calling it an “unacceptable betrayal of the Sudanese people.”

 The-CNN-Wire